bystritskiy/bystritskiy/README.md

 ✨ My name is **Bogdan**.

-- I've been working as an iOS developer for 6 years.
+- I've been working as an iOS developer for 6 years
-- I was working on different products and was involved in different teams (from 1 to 30 iOS developers).
+- I was working on different products and was involved in different teams (from 1 to 30 iOS developers)
-- For the last 2 years I have been focusing in building iOS and iPadOS apps with SwiftUI in production.
+- For the last 2 years I have been focusing in building iOS and iPadOS apps with SwiftUI in production

 ## 📌 GitHub Stats